Arthur Samberg: Philanthropy

 Samberg and his wife, Rebecca, co-founded the Samberg Family Foundation to "support various health, education, and Jewish causes in the New York area and nationally".
 The Sambergs were a founding contributor of Birthright Israel.
 Their foundation has also made significant contributions to several organizations including Avodah, College Summit, Harlem Children's Zone, Health Leads, and Peer Health Exchange.
 He was a board member of the Children's Hospital of New York, College Summit, and the New York Genome Center.
 He also served on the national board of directors of the Network For Teaching Entrepreneurship and as senior chair of the Wall Street and Financial Services Division of the United Jewish Appeal.
 Arthur was a trustee and member of the executive and investment committees of New York-Presbyterian Hospital.
 He supported the arts as one of the directors of Jazz at Lincoln Center and chairman emeritus of the Jacob Burns Film Center.
 In the early 2000s, he also served on the board of overseers of the Center for Jewish History.

 In 2006, Samberg and fellow alumni Russell L. Carson and Henry R. Kravis together donated a total of $45 million to Columbia Business School; out of the total contribution, $25 million was solely donated by Samberg.
 In 2012, Samberg and his wife gave $25 million to New York-Presbyterian/Morgan Stanley Children's Hospital.
 The donation made possible the Samberg Scholars in Children's Health Program, an initiative to recruit and train as many as 40 top scholars in pediatric medicine.
 The Sambergs also established a scholarship at MIT and funded a building at MIT, the Samberg Conference Center.
-In 2016, Samberg donated $50 million to Blue Meridian Partners, a collaboration led the Edna McConnell Clark Foundation that plans to invest at least a billion dollars over the following decade towards proven charities to benefit children.
+In 2016, Samberg donated $50 million to Blue Meridian Partners, a collaboration led the Edna McConnell Clark Foundation planning to invest at least a billion dollars over the following decade towards proven charities to benefit children.
 The Sambergs are also supporters of the Ossining Children's Center in Ossining, New York.
 In July 2019, the center broke ground on the Rebecca and Arthur Samberg Building, a 27,000 sqft facility for the education of children under 12 years old.